Skoda Kushaq Breaks Down On Highway, Customers Raise Questions On Car's Performance

 New Delhi: Czech automobile manufacturer Skoda is facing criticism on social media after a Skoda Kushaq (mini-SUV) buyer expressed his dissatisfaction over the car’s service and safety.
-According to a Twitter user, one of his relatives bought a brand-new Skoda Kushaq few months back which stranded twice on the highway.Also Read - Viral Video: Kili and Neema Paul Lip Sync to Raj Kapoor's Iconic Song Jeena Isi Ka Naam Hai.
-Watch
+According to a Twitter user, one of his relatives bought a brand-new Skoda Kushaq few months back which stranded twice on the highway.Also Read - From Punch & XUV700 To Taigun, Kushaq, Safari & Alcazar, This Is How New Models Performed In October 2021

-The incident has raised many serious questions over car’s performance and safety quotient while many are asking how safe the mini-SUV is for Women?
-Also Read - Viral Video: Cow Feeds Milk To Abandoned Puppies, Netizens Say It Happens Only in India.
-Watch
+The incident has raised questions over the car’s performance and how safe the mini-SUV is for users, especially women?
+Also Read - Renault Duster Has Offers Up To Rs 2.50 Lakh In October 2021.
+All Details Inside

 This is not the first time that the company has faced backlash on social media over Skoda Kushaq’s poor record.
 Earlier, a Skoda Kushaq owner was left utterly agitated by the issues in his 4-month-old mid-size SUV.